 Some people prefer not to use grey water on edible plants because small amounts of bacteria may still be present.
 Water from the kitchen sink and dishwasher may have grease and food particles in it.
 Biofilters can be used to filter the water from sinks to remove the minimal bacteria.
 For those concerned about this issue, the water can be used in other ways.
 This water could mainly be used on lawns, trees, and shrubs.
 Using grey water for these would allow more fresh water for the edible garden plants.

 Although using grey water is a viable way to save water, some may not agree.
 The laws are changing in a lot of places that allow the use of grey water.
 However, some cities still frown on this idea, so check your local laws first.
 Some cities even consider reusing grey water as theft because the water is city water and can be reclaimed in their water facilities and reused again.

-The simplest way is to carry water around in 5 gallon buckets.
+The simplest way is to carry water around in five-gallon buckets.
 Use the buckets to catch excess water when showering, or remove the pipe under the sink so the water drains directly into a bucket.
 Be careful that the bucket doesn't overflow or fills to the point that it's too heavy to carry.
-Another way is to purchase a sump pump, a bucket and a hose and hook them together.
-These items can make the job a little easier to move the water.
+Another way is to purchase a sump pump, a bucket, and a hose and hook them together.
+These items can make the job a little easier.
 The third way requires someone with the knowledge to redo the plumbing so that it filters out to the yard.